-The PCA can block a transaction if, following the substantive assessment, it concludes that the operation is liable to give rise to an SIEC in the relevant markets.
-The existence of an SIEC must be shown.
+The PCA can block a transaction if, following the substantive assessment, it concludes that the operation is liable to give rise to an SIEC in the relevant markets, the existence of which must be shown.
 The PCA can also "interfere" with a transaction in the sense that it can force the notifying parties to shape it into a different configuration.
 As noted in 3.8 Review Process, where a transaction raises serious concerns, it may be cleared subject to conditions.

-▼ 5.2 Parties' Ability to Negotiate Remedies
+• 5.2 Parties' Ability to Negotiate Remedies